 I’m currently working on several new projects (I tend to write several in tandem).
 I’m really excited about my new middle grade novel based on Greek mythology.
 I grew up with Greek mythology so this book has been tremendous fun.
 I’m also working on a few nonfiction books, I’ve been very inspired by authors like Melissa Stewart and Laura Purdie Salas as of late.

 And I do a lot of WFH* projects as well and have some new books coming out this year on varied topics ranging from ghost hunting to the immune system.

 Thank you so much for taking the time to talk to us today, Lydia!
 I wish you the best with the release of No Bears Allowed and with all of your future endeavours!

-You can get hold of copies of these fantastic books by clicking on the links below!
+You can get hold of a copy of Lydia’s latest book, No Bears Allowed, by clicking one of the links below!

 Lydia Lukidis is a children’s author with a multi-disciplinary background that spans the fields of literature, science and theater.
 So far, she has over 40 books and eBooks published, as well as a dozen educational books.
 Her latest STEM books include The Broken Bees’ Nest and The Space Rock Mystery.

 Lydia is also passionate about spreading the love of literacy.
 She regularly gives writing workshops in elementary schools across Quebec through the Culture in the Schools Program.
 Her aim is to help children cultivate their imagination, sharpen their writing skills and develop self-confidence.